 This post contains some affiliate links.
 I may earn compensation when you click on the links.
 There’s no charge to you, and it helps keep the site up and running.

 Note: Make sure to check the websites of each location as hours may have changed to COVID.
 New York state has a mask policy.
 Sites may be limiting visitors and social distancing while indoors.

 A small village located on the Hudson River, Tarrytown has plenty of history.
 Originally inhabited by the Indigenous People of the Weckquaesgeek tribe, Tarrytown was where the colonials in the Revolutionary War captured a spy working with Benedict Arnold.

 Tarrytown is located 25 miles outside of New York City and just north of Sleepy Hollow, home to author Washington Irving’s Headless Horseman.
 It is accessible from the city on a Metro-North train or via car.

 Tarrytown was the summer residence of choice for the wealthy during the late 1800s and early 1900s.
 Here are some houses in the area you can explore.

-Sunnyside – Built in 1835, Sunnyside was the home of author Washington Irving who wrote Rip Van Winkle and The Legend of Sleepy Hollow.
-The Irving family owned the home until the 1940’s when John Rockefeller purchased it for historical purposes and opened it to the public.
-Today the home is maintained by Historic Hudson Valley who also provide guided tours.
-Sunnyside is open May through November.
+Built-in 1835, Sunnyside was the home of Washington Irving, author of ‘Rip Van Winkle’ and ‘The Legend of Sleepy Hollow.’
+The Irving family owned the home until the 1940’s when John D. Rockefeller purchased it for historical purposes and opened it to the public.
+Today the house is maintained by Historic Hudson Valley who also provides guided tours.
+Sunnyside is open from May through November.